danielmkarlsson/SuperClean/README.md

 • a flexible routing system

 for the low, low asking price of: _free_.
 Also, on a personal note here, hey, this is what I use to make music with every day.
 I really love making music and, for me, this makes it way funner.
-Try it!
+Go ahead, try it!
 What have you got to loose?

 ![Maureen "Ma Dukes" Yancey smiling with her son J Dilla's MPC 3000](Dilla-Smithsonian-mpc1.jpg)